 When to fly

 Temperatures in Devon can vary from hot summer days to freezing winter nights.
-The English summer between June and August is an excellent time to book a flight to Devon and enjoy the city's attractions such at the British Firework Championships, when days are warmer and rainfall is less frequent.
+The English summer between June and August is an excellent time to book a flight to Devon and enjoy the city’s attractions such at the British Firework Championships, when days are warmer and rainfall is less frequent.
 The championships has been a premier annual display in the UK since mid-1990s and attract tens of thousands to the city every August to watch the skies light up over Plymouth.

 A local bus service operates within the city, running from the city centre to outlying areas like Saltash, Plympton and Plymstock.
 Ferries transport passengers across The Sound from various locations, such as the Torpoint Ferry and Cremyll Ferry.
 Hackney cabs and private taxis are available for hire within the city area.
 There is also a central railway station located on North Road, which provides routes to other English towns and cities, such as Penzance and London.

 The nearest airport serving flights to Plymouth is Exeter International Airport (EXT), located 47 miles (76 km) from the city.
 The airport provides a range of transport options, including taxis operated by Capital Airport Taxis and a number of car hire companies.
 Trains services to Plymouth operate from Exeter St. Davids Railway Station.